 INTERIM EXECUTIVE DIRECTOR

-• Prior to joining our team, she worked at The Pew Charitable Trusts in Washington, DC as part of the advocacy team with the Public Safety Performance Project where she focused on criminal and juvenile justice policy reform.
+Prior to joining our team, Jessica worked at The Pew Charitable Trusts in Washington, DC as part of the advocacy team with the Public Safety Performance Project where she focused on national criminal and juvenile justice policy reform, including reforming jails, prisons, and community supervision systems.
 While in DC, Jessica volunteered with the Mid-Atlantic Innocence Project as part of their case screening committee.
-Jessica received her J.D. from Suffolk University Law School in 2017, where she was an innocence clinic student and legal extern with the New England Innocence Project.
-Jessica holds her B.S. in Criminology & Criminal Justice and Psychology from Northeastern University.
+Jessica received her J.D. with Pro Bono Honors from Suffolk University Law School in 2017, where she was an innocence clinic student and legal extern with the New England Innocence Project.
+Jessica holds her B.S. in Criminology & Criminal Justice, Law & Policy, and Psychology from Northeastern University.

 Jim has been on the Board of the Innocence Project Delaware since its inception.
 Jim and his family live in the Lehigh Valley of Pennsylvania.